ECronin1973/computer_infrastructure/README.md

-# 🏗️ FAANG Stock Data Lab – Infrastructure & Setup
+# 🏗️ FAANG Stock Data

 This project explores hourly stock data for the FAANG companies—**Facebook (Meta), Apple, Amazon, Netflix, and Google (Alphabet)**—using Python.
 It is designed for computing professionals and data enthusiasts interested in financial data analysis.